krishanthisera/CKS-Challenges/challenge-02.md

 There are a couple of things should be highlighted,

-- the policy type, which `ingress`
+- the policy type, which is `ingress`
 - as this policy should be applied to all the pods in the namespace,
   - `podSelector: {}`
 - the ports, which should be supposed to server the traffics.